Skip to content

 A little magic called c-stands with 30″ arms and knuckles to extend the 9 foot seamless to cover the umbrellas and we are good to go!

-Brian saves the day and goes and sits on the opposite side, effectively balancing out the lamp post and saving our set.
+Brian saves the day for us and goes and sits on the opposite side, effectively balancing out the lamp post and saving our set.

 His expressions during the shoot kept cracking everyone up!